Juvenile Idiopathic Arthritis

 - Interference with a child's bones and growth

-- Inflammation of the membranes surrounding the heart (pericarditis) or lungs (pleuritis)
+- Inflammation of the membranes surrounding the heart (pericarditis) or lungs (pleuritis) in systemic JIA

-Can JIA be prevented?
+Can juvenile idiopathic arthritis be prevented?

 At this time, because the cause of JIA is unknown, there is no method to prevent the development of JIA.